Elilshree-InfoSec/SOC-Analyst-Journey/TryHackMe/Splunk-Exploring-SPL.md

     [ search ... ]
 ```

-Commonly used to combine different log sources.
+💡 Useful for combining multiple log sources into one investigation.

 ---

-# 9. Transforming Commands
+# 📊 9.
+Transforming Commands

 | Command | Purpose | Example |
 |---------|----------|---------|